ldsxp/django-q2/docs/brokers.rst

 Brokers
 =======

-The broker sits between your Django instances and your Django Q2 cluster instances; accepting, saving and delivering task packages.
+The broker sits between your Django instances and your Django Q cluster instances; accepting, saving and delivering task packages.
 Currently we support a variety of brokers.

 The default Redis broker does not support message receipts.